-Every classroom has two highly qualified homeroom teachers.
-In addition to the classroom teachers, Carlthorp has specialty teachers in math, science, music, physical education, reading, Spanish, library, and art.
+Every classroom is led by two highly qualified homeroom teachers.
+In addition, Carlthorp has specialty teachers in math, science, music, physical education, reading, Spanish, library, and art.

 Megan was born in St. Paul, Minnesota and grew up in Austin,TX.
 After graduating high school early, Megan attended Texas State University in San Marcos.
 She graduated magna cum laude with a degree in early childhood - 6th grade education and a certification to teach english language learners.
 Upon graduation, Megan taught in Austin at a NAEYC accredited independent early childhood development center.
 An opportunity arose for Megan’s husband to start a new business on the island of Kauai in 2016.
 Megan has been living and teaching on Kauai for the past 5 years.
 While working at King Kaumualii School Megan took on many leadership roles.